 - Advocacy Initiative Network (the Network) is a statewide organization developed by, for, and with adult consumers of mental health services throughout Maine.
 Information, resources, activities, and news.

 - Consumer Council System of Maine.
-Statewide and regional consumer council system developed to advise the Department of Health and Human Services and others about public policy and all issues important to consumers in Maine.
+Statewide and regional consumer council systems developed to advise the Department of Health and Human Services and others about public policy and all issues important to Maine consumers.

 - The Disability Rights Center of Maine is a statewide advocacy agency for people with disabilities.